sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 * Prints the sample datasets results.
 * Casts required columns to double.
 * Casts required columns to string.
-* Updates the column name.
+* Create index columns
-* Executes the SQL queries with the given conditions.
+* Executes the SQL query to find the flights which are delayed.
 * Prints the results.

 .. figure:: ../../_assets/tutorials/analytics/analyze-flights-delays/1.png